krevsbech/labgrid-docker-images/README.rst

 --------------
 To spin-up a container instance from the desired image use *docker run*:

-- **labgrid coordinator** The image already contains an Entry script, hence on docker run the virtual environment containing the coordinator is sources and the coordinator is started.
-Please note that the port of the coordinator must be exposed in order for the exporters and the client to reach the coordinator.
-This is done with the **-p** option.

   .. code-block:: bash

      $ docker run docker run -p 20408:20408 --name labgrid-coordinator <coordinator-image-name>

-- **labgrid client** The image already contains an Entry script that source the installed labgrid virtual environment and execute an interactive shell, from which the client tools are available.
-Hence, it is advised to spin-up an interactive container with the client tools:
+To spin up a container with the labgrid client use:
   .. code-block:: bash

-     $ docker run -it -a stdin -a stdout --name labgrid-client <client-image-name>
+     $ docker run -it -a stdin -a stdout --name labgrid-client <client-image-name> /bin/bash

+From within the container the labgrid client can be used.

 **Note:** To mount in a configuration dir on the host machine used the -v option